The Future of Web Development: Modern Frameworks You Should Learn in 2025

 SvelteKit continues to grow as a compelling alternative to traditional frontend frameworks.
 Instead of running a virtual DOM in the browser, Svelte compiles components into highly optimized JavaScript at build time.

-This results in faster load times, smoother interactions, and simpler code.
+This results in faster load times, smoother interactions, and simpler code — especially when combined with proper state management strategies and thoughtful frontend architecture.

 • No virtual DOM